Editor's choice: the highlights on just-food last week

 AUSTRALIA: Campbell biscuit arm Arnott's to shake up production

 Arnott's, Campbell Soup Co.'s Australia-based biscuit business, is to revamp production to improve efficiency and use spare capacity.

 ZIMBABWE: Nestle hits out at "cheaper state imports"

 Nestle has told just-food it is not pulling out of Zimbabwe, despite raising concerns it is facing unfair competition from cheap imports.

 Shopper trends: FMCG sales under pressure despite economic green shoots

 There are signs of economic recovery across much of Europe but grocery sales remain under pressure.
 IRI's Tim Eales analyses why and suggests how retailers and manufacturers can try to drive growth.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Fresh produce, Frozen, Meat & poultry, Mergers & acquisitions, Seafood, Snacks
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Free-from, Fresh produce, Frozen, Meat & poultry, Mergers & acquisitions, Seafood, Snacks